malike/elasticsearch-report-engine/README.md

 #### Response

-Response if successful would be a base64 encoded str
+Response if successful would be a base64 encoded string

 ``

+Error

 <p>&nbsp;</p>